aptos-foundation/AIPs/aips/aip-x.md

 ### Protecting Against ZKP Bugs

 Recall that one of the goals of the prover service is to provide preliminary protection against bugs in the ZKP toolchain.
 To do this, we will enable a so-called **training wheels** mode for the first few months of Aptos Keyless deployment.
 In this mode, the prover will have a **training wheels signing key**, and the validators will have knowledge of the corresponding **training wheels public key**.
-Validators will then refuse to accept any Aptos Keyless transaction unless the proof and statement have been signed.
+Validators will then refuse to accept any Aptos Keyless transaction unless the proof and statement have been signed under this PK.

 ### Prover Behavior and Authentication Flow